roman-milk/roman-milk.github.io/cocksucking-sis.md

+===

- ****** Cocksucking College Sister ****** bysilkstockingslover© Over the next twenty minutes, she swallowed a couple more loads and wore a few more.
+Over the next twenty minutes, she swallowed a couple more loads and wore a few more.
 My sister was soaked in cum.
 Her breasts had cum dripping off them.
 I was next.
 I was number 21.

  After a tall black guy shot his load on my sister's tits, I walked over to my blindfolded sister.
 Just as I placed my cock at her sweet, shiny, cock-sucking lips, the girl who had been keeping track of my sister's impressive total announced, "Lilly, one of our new recruits, is about to break the Pi Sigma Pi record with her twenty-first cock."